Boys & Girls Clubs – Alaska Child Development Center

 School Aged Childcare at Woodland Park

 School Aged Childcare is a licensed before-school and after-school program that provides services for children in grades K-6 (ages 5-12 years old).
-The Program offers a variety of activities that keep children engaged.
-We develop self-confidence, self-expression, positive social interactions, and self-reliance through a learning based curriculum.
-We also offer transportation services to and from these area schools: Lake Hood Elementary; Northwood Elementary; Sand Lake Elementary; and Willow Crest Elementary.
+The Program offers a variety of activities that keep children engaged, developing self-confidence, self-expression, positive social interactions, and self-reliance through a learning based curriculum.
+We also offer transportation services to and from some area schools.

 School Aged Childcare at Turnagain Elementary

-The School Aged Childcare program at Turnagain Elementary serves children grades K-6 (ages 5-12 years old).
-These programs offer the same programs as our School Aged Childcare at Woodland Park, but are conveniently located the nearby elementary school.
+The School Aged Childcare program at Turnagain Elementary serves Turnagain Elementary children grades K-6 (ages 5-12 years old).

 Location & Contact Information